 The town of Hot Springs in North Carolina is located just 45 minutes from the Great Smoky Mountains National Park.
 Situated on the Appalachian Trail, this small town is home to a number of natural, hot water springs.

 Packed with minerals, the crystal clear water in these springs is famous for its legendary healing powers.
-For hundreds of years, people have travelled to relax in the hot pools and enjoy its many health-giving properties.
+For hundreds of years, people have traveled to relax in the hot pools and enjoy its many health-giving properties.

 To enjoy a mineral bath today, you will need to book a reservation at the Hot Springs Resort and Spa.
-Located along the scenic Spring Creek and French Broad River, this luxury spa has a number of outdoor jetted hot tubs, which are all supplied with a constant flow of the natural spring water.
+Located along the scenic Spring Creek and French Broad River, this luxury spa has a number of outdoor jetted hot tubs, which are all supplied with a constant flow of natural spring water.

 24. Stand in two states

 One of the most popular auto tours in the Great Smoky Mountains National Park is along the Newfound Gap Road.

 Starting at Cherokee in North Carolina, this 33-mile route makes a 4,000 foot climb up to the Newfound Gap.
 As the gap is at the midpoint of the journey, there is a designated parking lot, where you can stop and admire the view.

 Despite the incredible surroundings, one of the park’s most photographed attractions is actually sitting in the center of this parking lot.
 Marked with a simple sign, you will find the official border between Tennessee and North Carolina.

 Stand across the state line, and you can officially say you’ve been in two states at the same time!